Brigette-Eckert/drupal-LMS/ReadMe.md

 3. Build a subtheme using a base theme of your choice

-4. Include some jQuery in at least one of the above projects

-5. Make a subtheme of a subtheme

 #What I Learned from this Project
     A. Learned how to create custom themes from scratch in drupal